We currently run 4 group sessions per week:

-HSSG organise outings and events every month.
+HSSRC organise outings and events every month.
 Examples of recent events include a leisurely trip down the River Stort on accessible Canal boats, enjoying a Fish and Chip lunch at Southend, a quiz night and an Information Day.
 We work in partnership with Epping and Harlow Community Transport to ensure that people without access to transport can attend HSSGRC groups and outings.

 HSSRC recognise that a stroke can also have a devastating impact on your family and friends.
 It may be hard for them to adjust to how the stroke has affected you and how it may alter the future.
 We hold a carers meeting at 10am on the last Friday of each month.
 This group offers information, advice and support on a range of topics that may be of particular interest to carers.
 The carers meetings also give carers a chance to talk to other carers, share experiences and give and receive support.

 Staff members also undertake outreach work within the local community.
 We are committed to informing people about Stroke' prevention and promoting our work.